 - The School of Pharmacy purchases a supplementary disability insurance to cover "Y" salary.
 The benefit provides 66% of the "Y" salary in effect to a maximum monthly benefit of \$15,000.
 The waiting period for this benefit is 90 days.
 If you think that you may need to use this benefit, contact the Dean's Office. - Extended Illness Benefit: Full-time faculty receive 90 days of full salary and 90 days at the base (scale 3) rate.
 Part time faculty receive a benefit pro-rated by their appointment percent.
-If leave is taken on an intermittent or hourly basis, 90 days is equal to 720 hours with a part-time faculty receiving a percent of the full-time hours.
-For example, a faculty at 70% on an intermittent leave would have 504 hours of intermittent leave at the X+Y rate, and an equal number of hours at the X' rate. - Childbearing Leave: 12 weeks of full pay (X' +Y).
+Re-accrual is at the rate of one month per year until the full benefit has re-accrued.
+If the Plan Participant returns to work parttime, the leave is replenished based on the percent time worked.

+- Childbearing Leave: 12 weeks of full pay (X'+Y).
 Must be used within 12 months of the birth. - Childrearing Leave: non-birth parents receive 12 weeks at the full pay rate.
-Must be used within 12 months of the birth or adoption. - Other paid leave: 5 days to care for spouse, domestic partner, child, or parent.

-• Bereavement Leave: 10 days for the death of a family member or person residing in the household.
+Must be used within 12 months of the birth or adoption. - Other paid leave: 5 days to care for spouse, domestic partner, child, or parent. - Bereavement Leave: 10 days for the death of a family member or person residing in the household.
 5 days for the death of an individual who is not a family member or residing in the household.